 When working as a sex worker, it’s paramount that you always remain safe.
 A result of the growing profession has been the demand for better protection and safety for escorts, and all those working in the sex industry.

-There has been a rise of UK sex worker projects, which have worked to create safety manuals to ensure the safety for escorts and sex workers in the UK.
+There has been a rise of UK sex worker projects, which have worked to create safety manuals to ensure the safety of escorts and sex workers in the UK.

 - Best practices for escorts to follow

 - Safety measures for sex workers/escorts

 This article will look at the best practices, safety measures, and further advice available for keeping sex workers, specifically escorts, safe.

 Please note: The below guide can be applied for all types of escorts, whether you are working independently or for an agency.